emadjshah/resume-builder-2024/README.md

-Resume Builder website was built for a project in September 2024.
+A simple project built in September 2024 for creating resumes.

-Project is hosted on https://emadjshah.github.io/resume-builder-2024/.
+The project is hosted on https://emadjshah.github.io/resume-builder-2024/.

-Improvements on the project are underway.
+Improvements will be made to the project whenever time allows.